 Planting & Care

-Pruning: Avoid doing any trimming of the tree in its first year of growth.
-When ready to prune be sure to do so after the threat of any frosts/freezes have passed and before the tree is about to start growing.
-Dead, undesirable or weak branches should be removed to direct nutrients to the proper areas of the tree.
-By shortening larger branches you can encourage more flowering.
-Remove dead/damaged limbs from the potted pomegranate in late winter.
-“Suckers” can be removed at anytime.
+3. Pruning: Avoid doing any trimming of the tree in its first year of growth.
+When ready to prune, be sure to do so after the threat of any frosts/freezes has passed and before the tree is about to start growing.
+Dead or weak branches should be removed to direct nutrients to the proper areas of the tree at any time of year.

-Fertilizing: Do not fertilize your tree for the first year of growth.
+4. Fertilizing: Do not fertilize your tree for the first year of growth.
 In the second year, if your pomegranate is performing poorly then fertilizer may be needed to supplement the right nutrients to the tree.
 Apply 2 ounces of nitrogen in the spring and then an additional ounce each following year.
 When the tree is about five years old, apply 6-8 ounces of nitrogen in the late winter before leaves begin to emerge.
-Take care not to over fertilize or it will stunt your bloom production with the excessive nitrogen.

 Most items ship the next business day unless otherwise noted

 Estimated Shipping Time: Most orders ship immediately, however some orders may ship in 1-2 business days (we do not ship on the weekends) from date of purchase.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.